validatedpatterns/medical-diagnosis/README.md

-== Validated Pattern - XRay analysis automated pipeline
+# Validated Pattern - XRay analysis automated pipeline

-This Validated Pattrern is based on a demo implemetation of an automated data pipeline for chest Xray analysis previously developed by Red Hat.
+This Validated Pattern is based on a demo implemetation of an automated data pipeline for chest Xray analysis previously developed by Red Hat.
 The original demo can be found in https://github.com/red-hat-data-services/jumpstart-library[here].

 The Validated Pattern includes the same functionality as the original demonstration.
 The difference is